 |On-line Readings in Public Relations by Michael Turney|

-Ivy Lee was decades ahead of his colleagues
+Ivy Lee was decades ahead of his contemporaries.

-Ivy Ledbetter Lee has long been acclaimed as an early practitioner, perhaps even as the originator, of the explanatory approach to public relations.
-After graduating from Princeton, he began working as a newspaper reporter in the late 1890s but turned to public relations shortly after the turn of the century and became one of the defining figures of the fledgling profession.
-He not only practiced public relations, he aggressively explained its purpose and defended its actions.
-In doing so he helped shape the public perceptions of the field and set standards other practitioners felt compelled to meet.
+Ivy Lee was an early practitioner, perhaps even the originator, of the explanatory approach to public relations.
+He not only practiced public relations but aggressively explained its purpose and defended its actions.
+This helped shape public perceptions of the field and also set standards that other practitioners felt compelled to follow.

 "This is not a secret press bureau.
 All our work is done in the open.
 We aim to supply news.

 "This is not an advertising agency.
 If you think any of our matter ought properly to go to your business office, do not use it.

 "Our matter is accurate.
 Further details on any subject treated will be supplied promptly, and any editor will be assisted most carefully in verifying directly any statement of fact. ...